dangarfield/beds-hackathon-2017/scenarios.md

 - The competition is __really__ hotting up now & some of the captains have started some very serious training regimes.
 - They've got together (for once!) & have asked you to create a 'training' mode to the game.
-- As you are familiar with Machine Learning & and little Artificial Intelligence you're keen to strut your stuff & willingly agree.  _Personally, I think you're mad to agree to this!_
+- As you are familiar with Machine Learning & and little Artificial Intelligence you're keen to strut your stuff & willingly agree.  _Personally, I think you're crazy!_

 ## Pen test a website